 Fit and Sizing

-Choosing a shell which is a size or two larger than normal for you is definitely important.
+If you are choosing a shell only jacket, make sure you order a size or two larger than normal for you is definitely important.
 Why go up a size?

 If you’re buying a 3-1 system then simply choose the size which fits you best.

 Extremely critical for a good shell layer – ventilation options.
-My personal favorite, and the option I think is most critical in choosing a skiing shell, is pit-zips.
+My personal favorite, and the option I think is most critical in choosing a shell, are “pit-zips”.

-Large zippers under the are a great way to dramatically increase the temperature range at which your shell layer can be worn.
+Large zippers under the arms are great way to dramatically increase the temperature range at which your shell layer can be worn.

 Another mandatory feature is a powder skirt.

 Most ski shells come with an elastic cord around the bottom hem to help seal the jacket against the weather.
 Don’t confuse this with a true powder skirt – powder skirts are inside the jacket, usually a handful of inches above the bottom of the garment, and provide and additional adjustable seal around your waist to keep out the snow when you take a digger.

 If you’re skiing with a helmet (and you should be, see our ski helmet reviews here) then a hood really isn’t going to do you any good.

 Look for shells with removable or stowable hoods.
 Often times feature-rich shells have a small pocket into which the hood can be stashed.
 Some jackets feature a “helmet hood” but these are usually meant for covering climbing helmets and often won’t fit the larger ski helmets.